 Many people around the world start off their backpacking adventure around the world with great dental hygiene practices, with healthy teeth and gums.
-After weeks or months travelling around the world, discovering pristine mountains and waterways, small villages and wonderful views, those same backpackers often come home with teeth and gum issues, and in the need of seeing their local dentist.
+After weeks or months of traveling around the world, discovering pristine mountains and waterways, small villages, and wonderful views, those same backpackers often come home with teeth and gum issues, and in the need of seeing their local dentist.

-It’s best to get dental treatment before you leave for a number of reasons:
+It’s best to get dental treatment before you leave for a number of reasons, including:

-- Cost – you may be able to claim some dental expenses with health insurance at home.
-Also, if you have a dental emergency abroad or away from home, getting in immediately could cost you extra
+You may be able to claim some dental expenses with health insurance at home.
+Also, if you have a dental emergency abroad or away from home, getting in immediately could cost you extra.

-- Language – if you can’t speak the language fluently where you are heading to, then how are you going to accurately describe what is going on.
-Most people don’t like and are scared of going to the dentist when they can communicate, so imagine what it would be like if you can’t
+If you can’t speak the language fluently where you are heading to, then how are you going to accurately describe what is going on.
+Most people don’t like and are scared of going to the dentist when they can communicate, so imagine what it would be like if you can’t.

-- Quality of work – if you live in a western society, we often take for granted that we will receive top quality work from professionally trained dentists, wherever we go.
+If you live in western society, we often take for granted that we will receive top quality work from professionally trained dentists, wherever we go.
 But this may not be the same case in other places around the world.

-- Quality of equipment – just because your local dentist has all the latest equipment in their surgery does not mean that the equipment they use in a small mud-brisk hut in the middle of the Amazon will be the same.
+Just because your local dentist has all the latest equipment and best hygiene standards in their surgery does not mean that the equipment or standards they use in a small mud-brick hut in the middle of the Amazon will be the same.

-- Availability – there simply may not be any dentists around when you need one.
-Remember the move “Castaway“??
+There simply may not be any dentists around when you need one.
+Remember the movie “Castaway“??